Debt and cash flow strategy

 When it usually does not make sense

-- Total interest cost increases dramatically
+- Total interest cost jumps dramatically versus paying debt down on current terms

 How to evaluate the decision properly